liviobellini/AmiraEncoder/README.md

 ## 📕 User guide
 Three examples to learn how to use the library.
 Enjoy!😎<br>
-❗❗Remember that if you want to use half step rotary encoder table then you have to declare "#define HALF_STEP" before declaring "#include <AmiraEncoder.h>".
+❗❗Remember that if you want to use half step rotary encoder table then you have to declare "#define HALF_STEP" before including "#include <AmiraEncoder.h>".

 ## ⚙️ Requirements

-Arduino compatible board,<br>
+Arduino compatible board.<br>
-I2C LCD based on PCF8574 or compatible,<br>

 ## 👤 Author